 If suddenly the air conditioner of your vehicle becomes slower or stops working, this can attribute to a bad or broken serpentine belt.

-However, there are many other things which can prevent the air conditioner from working but because the serpentine belt is the one that makes air conditioner working, so there is a possibility that serpentine belt is the culprit which needs to be replaced.
+However, there are many other things that can prevent the air conditioner from working but because the serpentine belt is the one that makes the air conditioner working, so there is a possibility that serpentine belt is the culprit that needs to be replaced.

 3. Loss of Power Steering